 The Foundation announces the creation of its Circular Economy 100 USA (CE100 USA) programme, and holds its inaugural workshop in March 2016 in San Francisco.
 SunPower, Tarkett and Wal-Mart Stores Inc. join the CE100 USA network at launch.

-Intelligent Assets: Unlocking the circular economy report is launched in collaboration with the World Economic Forum
+Intelligent Assets: Unlocking the circular economy launches in collaboration with the World Economic Forum

 The Foundation's latest report, produced as part of the Project MainStream collaboration with the World Economic Forum, finds that pairing circular economy principles with the information generated by intelligent devices creates a fertile ground for innovation that could enable the decoupling of value creation from the consumption of finite resources.

-The New Plastics Economy: Rethinking the future of plastics report is launched at the World Economic Forum's Annual Meeting in Davos
+The New Plastics Economy: Rethinking the future of plastics report launches at the World Economic Forum's Annual Meeting in Davos

 The report provides, for the first time, a vision for a global economy in which plastics never become waste.
 It was produced under the umbrella of Project MainStream, a CEO-led collaboration between the World Economic Forum, Ellen MacArthur Foundation, and McKinsey & Company.